OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/Using-GPIOs.md

 This list gives you the groups of multiplexed pins available, and their modes.
 The current mode for each group is indicated with the `[]`.

-Let's examine the first line:
+Let's examine the UART1 line:

 ```
 Group uart1 - [uart] gpio